-In simplest terms, sear plates are metal panels with many small holes that use the same heating principles of ceramic and radiant glass panel burners.
-This grilling system's chief advantage is a distribution of heat similar to but not as hot as ceramic burners.
-Sear plates have two disadvantages: They produce a lot of smoke from meat drippings and are difficult to clean.
-The Magma and the Char-Broil are the only two sear plate grills in our review.
+Sear plates are metal panels with many small holes built on the same heating principles of ceramic and radiant glass panel burners.
+This system's main advantage is a distribution of heat similar to but not as hot as ceramic burners.
+Sear plates have two drawbacks: they produce a lot of smoke from meat drippings and are difficult to clean.
+The Magma and the Char-Broil are the only sear plate grills in our review.

 Traditional grills can achieve infrared cooking if there's enough heat coming from the burners.
-Adding an extra steel tube burner is a simple way to make this possible.
-Only one grill in our review uses this method, the Weber Genesis E-330.
-While this is not a true infrared cooking system, it produces the heat and searing qualities that define infrared grills.
+Raising the performance of normal steel tube burners is a simple way to make this possible.
+Only one grill in our review uses this method, the Weber Genesis II with its High+ heat setting.
+While this is not a true infrared cooking system, it has similar heat and searing qualities.

 Infrared Grill Buying Tips

 If a grill model in our review doesn't completely meet your needs, other infrared models within the same brand should offer similar performance in different sizes and configurations.
-For more information, see our articles about infrared grills.
 All gas grills are for outdoor use only, so an indoor electric grill is a better choice for an apartment with no outdoor access.

 Temperature & Power

 When choosing your infrared barbecue grill, decide how much coverage you need.
-If you plan to use the grill's infrared burners often, entire grill coverage is a good option.
-If you're interested in a traditional gas grill with occasional infrared use, look for a grill where the sear burner is a secondary feature.
-While the number of main burners varies, more burners can give you the option to use multiple cooking temperatures at a time for different foods or servings.
+If you plan to use the grill's infrared burners often, entire grill coverage is a good choice.
+If you're interested in occasional infrared use, look for a normal gas grill with a sear burner as a secondary feature.
+While burner numbers vary by model, more burners let you use multiple cooking temperatures at a time for different foods.

-Four swivel caster wheels on a grill help you move it around the patio.
-For tabletop grills, foldaway legs save space when you're not using the grill.
-You can also choose a grill with a built-in storage cabinet.
-When you purchase a custom grill head, like the Broilmaster R3B, you have to purchase other parts like a stand separately.
+Four swiveling wheels on a grill help you move it around the patio.
+For tabletop grills, foldaway legs save space when you're not using them.
+Most grills have a built-in storage cabinet.
+However, when you buy a custom grill head, like the Broilmaster R3B, you have to buy other parts like a stand separately.

 Warranty & Support

-Customer support is integral to the best infrared grills.
-To protect your investment, look for long warranties; companies typically guarantee the burners and other grill parts separately.
-One- and two-year warranties are standard, though some manufacturers include a five-year or even lifetime warranty.
-Support by telephone and email, along with detailed FAQs and user manuals, help you get fast answers if you have problems or questions.
+Customer support is essential to the best infrared grills.
+Look for long warranties; companies usually guarantee the burners and other grill parts separately.
+One- and two-year warranties are standard, though some companies offer a 10-year or lifetime warranty.
+Phone and email support, along with FAQs and user manuals, help you get fast answers if you have problems or questions.

-Outside the top three, the Better Homes and Gardens BH12 offers the best value with excellent performance, though it lacks some of the build quality of other grills in the review.
-We also found that the Char-Broil Commercial has sturdy construction and is more affordable than most infrared grills.
-The Magma Newport 2 is good choice to mount on yachts and boats because it weighs less than 30 pounds and is easy to transport.
+Outside the top three infrared grills in our in review, the Better Homes and Gardens BH12 offers the best value with excellent performance, though it lacks the build quality of other grills in the review.
+We also found that the Char-Broil Commercial has sturdy construction and is more affordable than most infrared barbecue grills.
+The Magma Newport II is good choice you can mount on yachts and is easy to transport.
 The Napoleon FreeStyle is worth mentioning for its lifetime warranty that covers the cooking grate, cook box and lid.
-Each grill in our review has its own advantages.

-Unless you take pride in assembling products in your home, we suggest you get your grill preassembled if it's an option.
-No matter how good you are with a screwdriver, the majority of these grills are likely to take you about two hours to assemble.
-And be sure to read the instructions carefully so you don't end up assembling your grill incorrectly – read the Char-Broil Commercial review to find out why we put this infrared grill through an encore round of testing.
+Unless you take pride in assembling products at home, we suggest you get your grill preassembled if it's an option.
+No matter how good you are with a screwdriver, most of these grills are likely to take a few hours to assemble.
+Read the instructions carefully before starting so you don't end up assembling your grill incorrectly.

 It's important to choose an infrared grill that fits your barbecue style, whether that's family meals or block parties.
 Shish kebabs, corn on the cob, steak and fish fillets all taste better when cooked on the grill.
 Infrared grills add to that experience and provide you and your guests with steakhouse-quality food.